 Business Operations: McJunkin Red Man Holding Corporation (the Company) is a holding company coheadquartered in Charleston, West Virginia and Tulsa, Oklahoma.
-The Company is a substantially owned subsidiary of PVF Holdings LLC.
-Our wholly owned subsidiary, McJunkin Red Man Corporation and its subsidiaries (MRC) are national distributors of pipe, valves and fittings, with locations in principal industrial, hydrocarbon producing and refining areas throughout the United States and Canada.
+The Company is a substantially owned subsidiary of PVF Holdings, LLC.
+Our wholly owned subsidiary, McJunkin Red Man Corporation and its subsidiaries (MRM) are national distributors of pipe, valves, and fittings, with locations in principal industrial, hydrocarbon producing and refining areas throughout the United States and Canada.
 Major customers represent the natural gas producing, petroleum refining, chemical and other segments of the raw materials processing and construction industries.
 Products are obtained from a broad range of suppliers.

 The Company operates as a single reportable segment, which represents the Company's business of providing industrial pipe valves and fittings to various customers through our distribution operations located throughout North America.
 The Company has operations in eight geographic regions, which have similar economic characteristics, and similar products and services, types or classes of customers, distribution methods and similar regulatory environments in each location.
-The total consolidated net sales outside of the United States was 11.9% for the nine months ended September 25, 2008, 0.6% for the eight months ended September 27, 2007 and 0.8% for the one month ended January 30, 2007.
-The percentage of total consolidated assets outside of the United States as of September 25, 2008 and December 31, 2007 was 10.6% and 0.2%, respectively.
+The total consolidated net sales outside of the United States was 11.7% for the six months ended June 26, 2008, 0.5% for the five months ended June 28, 2007 and 0.8% for the one month ended January 30, 2007.
+The percentage of total consolidated assets outside of the United States as of June 26, 2008 and December 31, 2007 was 10.5% and 0.2%, respectively.
 The Company has a broad customer base and did not have sales to any customer in excess of 10% of gross sales for any of the periods presented.

-Basis of Presentation: PVF Holdings LLC (formerly known as McJ Holding LLC) was formed on November 20, 2006 by affiliates of the Goldman Sachs Group, Inc. (the Goldman Sachs Funds) and a control group of certain shareholders of McJunkin Corporation (McJunkin) for the purpose of acquiring McJunkin on January 31, 2007.
+Basis of Presentation: PVF Holdings LLC, (formerly known as McJ Holding LLC) was formed on November 20, 2006 by affiliates of the Goldman Sachs Group, Inc. (the Goldman Sachs Funds) and a control group of certain shareholders of McJunkin Corporation (McJunkin) for the purpose of acquiring McJunkin on January 31, 2007.
 In connection with the acquisition by the Goldman Sachs Funds of a controlling interest in McJunkin, a new basis of accounting and reporting was established that reflected the Goldman Sachs Funds' cost of the acquisition.
-This new accounting basis was pushed down to the Company's accounts and reflected in the Company's consolidated balance sheet (successor basis) at January 30, 2007.
+This new accounting basis has been pushed down to the Company's accounts and is reflected in the Company's consolidated balance sheet (successor basis) at January 30, 2007.

-In connection with the acquisition, the Goldman Sachs Funds and existing MRC shareholders made an aggregate cash equity contribution of \$225.6 million and a noncash equity contribution of \$159.5 million to PVF Holdings LLC in exchange for 100% ownership interests in both the Company and MRC.
+In connection with the acquisition, GSCP and existing MRM shareholders made an aggregate cash equity contribution of \$225.6 million and a noncash equity contribution of \$159.5 million to PVF in exchange for 100% ownership interests in both the Company and MRM.

-Because PVF Holdings LLC and the Company had no operations, assets or business prior to their acquisition of McJunkin and through December 31, 2007, MRC is the predecessor of the Company and PVF Holdings LLC.
-On May 22, 2008, MRC borrowed \$25 million in revolving loans under its revolving credit facility and distributed the proceeds of the loans to the Company.
+Because PVF Holdings LLC and the Company had no operations, assets or business prior to their acquisition of McJunkin and through December 31, 2007, MRM is the predecessor of the Company and PVF Holdings LLC as of this date.
+On May 22, 2008, MRM borrowed \$25 million in revolving loans under its revolving credit facility and distributed the proceeds of the loans to the Company.
 On the same date, the Company borrowed \$450 million in term loans under its term loan facility and distributed the proceeds of the term loans, together with the proceeds of the revolving loans, to its stockholders, including PVF Holdings LLC.
 PVF Holdings LLC used the proceeds from the dividend to fund distributions to members of PVF Holdings LLC in May 2008.